 Course numbers reflect the structure of the psychology curriculum.
 The 1000 level contains introductions to psychology, introductory laboratory courses, and statistics.
 PSYC W1001 The Science of psychology and PSYC W1010 Mind, brain, and behavior are introductory courses with no prerequisites.
-Either one can serve as the prerequisite for most of our 2000-level courses.
+Either one can serve as the prerequisite for most of the 2000-level courses.
 However, most students find it advantageous to take PSYC W1001 first.
 The 2000 level contains lecture courses that are introductions to areas within psychology; most require PSYC W1001 or PSYC W1010 as a prerequisite.
 The 3000 level contains more advanced and specialized undergraduate courses; most are given in a seminar format and require instructor permission.
-The 3900s are the courses providing research opportunities for undergraduates.
-The 4000 level contains advanced seminars suitable for both advanced undergraduates and graduate students.
+The 3900s are the courses providing research opportunities for undergraduates and graduate students.